The False Church: A Prostitute

 The Church Papers

-For slow readers, the two churches are the (a) fake, make believe church, headquartered on earth, versus (b) the glorious church under construction by Jesus for 2000 years now!
+For slow readers, the two churches are the (a) fake, make believe church, (a harlot) headquartered on earth, versus (b) the glorious church (a virgin) under construction by Jesus for 2000 years now!
 This church has her headquarters in the heavenly city of New Jerusalem.
-Don't think buildings, denominations, tradition, money, political clout. or what was taught to you in Sunday School.
+Don't think buildings, denominations, tradition, money, political clout, or even what was taught to you in Sunday School.
 Think about knowing the one true God personally.
 When you give Jesus permission, He will show up, but on His terms, not perhaps what you have supposed.
 At this time in history the true and the false church are commingled, with most people thinking of the church they grew up in, or attend which is building centered, denomination centered.
 Many of God's choice servants are not "members" of a visible church or a denominations!

 A wake up call recently reminded me that 70% of Americans once professed to be "Christians."
 That would be 232 million out of 331 million people in our nation!
 That's nonsense!